-We aimed to analyse our combined cohorts of patients with CIDP in relation to the frequency of infection and vaccination prior to disease onset and attempted to compare affected patients to those without antecedent events.
 We retrospectively studied electronic hospital records of adult patients aged 18 years or above with a diagnosis of "definite" or "probable" CIDP as per the European Federation of Neurological Societies/Peripheral Nerve Society (EFNS/PNS) Guidelines (11), attending the Inflammatory Neuropathy Clinic, University Hospitals Birmingham, U.K for the period 2013-2020.
 Similarly, we studied records for the period 2007-2016 of patients registered on the multinational Serbian CIDP database meeting requirements for "definite" or "probable" CIDP.
-Exclusion criteria included presence of IgM monoclonal protein with anti-myelinassociated-glycoprotein (MAG) activity, suspected or confirmed genetic neuropathy with classical slowly progressive course, clinical and electrophysiological picture compatible with multifocal motor neuropathy and clinical and immunological phenotype consistent with chronic ataxic neuropathy with ophthalmoplegia, M-protein and disialosyl antibodies.
+Exclusion criteria included presence of IgM monoclonal protein with anti-myelin-associated-glycoprotein (MAG) activity, suspected or confirmed genetic neuropathy with classical slowly progressive course, clinical and electrophysiological picture compatible with multifocal motor neuropathy and clinical and immunological phenotype consistent with chronic ataxic neuropathy with ophthalmoplegia, M-protein and disialosyl antibodies.